magentabusiness/magentabusiness.github.io/docs/samples/senquip/senquip.md

 Each measurement in the JSON packet has a key and a value.
 For instance, GPS latitude has the key "gps_lat" and a value of "-32.70245".
 In this example, 5 CAN messages are being received, each with an identifier and value and so the CAN data in the JSON packet is nested with 5 individual CAN identifiers and values.

-By selecting the device that we have just added to the ThingsBoard and pressing "Latest Telemetry", we can see the telemetry arriving on the ThingsBoard.
-Notice how the ThingsBoard has automatically recognised the data in the JSON packet and has converted it into a table of keys and values.
+By selecting the device that we have just added to the IoT Hub and pressing "Latest Telemetry", we can see the telemetry arriving on the IoT Hub.
+Notice how the IoT Hub has automatically recognised the data in the JSON packet and has converted it into a table of keys and values.
 Notice also how the CAN data has been inserted as 5 rows of CAN identifiers and values.

 ![image](/images/samples/senquip/telemetry.jpg)